Comic Book Colors

 Eventually I came up with something pretty similar to the inspiration for this project: I clustered each page into 4 colors, and drew a line for each color.
 So the first 100 pages of Saga looks like 400 lines of colors:

-This allows the viewer to scan through all 100 pages, pick up on the main colors of each page, and identify interesting trends throughout the issues.
+This lets the viewer scan through all 100 pages, pick up on the main colors of each page, and identify interesting trends throughout the issues.
 Success!

 Here’s East of West: